kelcho-spense/world-academia-api/README.md

 3. **API Endpoints**: The endpoints are summarized for quick reference.
 For more detailed examples and usage, users can refer to the `app.http` file.
 4. **Project Structure**: This section provides a high-level overview of the directory structure to help users navigate the project.

-This `README.md` should give anyone who clones the repository clear instructions on how to get started, whether they are running the project locally or using Docker.
+This updated `README.md` provides detailed instructions on the new testing features and additional tools, ensuring that developers can easily understand and contribute to your project.